prathibha-n/portfolio-pm/prd-voice-ai-captain/PRD.md

 **Driver NPS: estimated 28–35 for delivery platforms in growth markets** `[EST]`

 *Basis:* Could not find sources to Literature.
 The 28–35 NPS range for gig delivery worker satisfaction in growth markets is plausible based on general gig worker sentiment research, but should be treated as an unverified planning assumption.
 Bain's NPS research hub ([bain.com/insights/topics/loyalty](https://www.bain.com/insights/topics/loyalty/)) and BCG's gig economy work ([bcg.com/capabilities/people-strategy/future-of-work](https://www.bcg.com/capabilities/people-strategy/future-of-work)) are the closest relevant bodies of research, but neither publishes a specific NPS benchmark for gig delivery drivers in growth markets.
-Replace with your platform's own driver NPS pulse survey `[INT]` before using this figure in any business case.

 *How to validate:* Run a driver NPS pulse survey.
 A single-question survey ("How likely are you to recommend driving for this platform to a friend or colleague?") deployed via in-app notification after shift completion, with a 10% random sample, will produce a statistically reliable NPS in 2–4 weeks depending on fleet size.
 Segment results by tenure tier and city to identify where dissatisfaction is concentrated.